esphome/esphome-docs/components/sprinkler.rst

 .. note::

     While the term "pump" is used throughout this document, the device controlled need not be a physical pump.
-In many cases, it may simply be another electric valve behaving as a "main" or "master" valve that controls the water supply to other downstream electric valves.
+Instead, it may simply be another electric valve located upstream of distribution valves (often known in the industry as a "main" or "master" valve).
+The pump or upstream valve simply controls the water supply to other downstream valves.

 .. code-block:: yaml